 Reports from the crew members

-We thank Mr. Saverio Pomposo, for have provided to gather this statement.
+We are thank to Mr. Saverio Pomposo, friend of Mr. Venanzio Langella, for have provided to gather this statement.